kudobuilder/kudo/docs/usage.md

 ...
 ```

-This gives an easy overview for Application Operators to understand how to configre the application.
+This gives an easy overview for Application Operators to understand how to configure the application.

 ## Application Operators